< tap to go back to guide menu.

 Ridesharing Defined

-When a provider travels during a service to an individual, Accend allows ridesharing, or offering the individual a ride in your car while continuing the service.
-Examples of this might be as follows:
+With prior-authorization, when a provider travels during a service to an individual, Accend allows ridesharing by offering the individual a ride in your car while continuing the service.
+Examples of this might include any or all of the following:

 When traveling during services, always use the location "Various Locations" as the place of services.